phalcon/documentation/docs/db-models.md

 ```php
 final public function getReadConnectionService(): string
 ```
-Returns the DependencyInjection connection service name used to read data related the model
+Returns the DependencyInjection connection service name used to read data related to the model

 ```php
 public function getRelated(